blackscout111/vcryptor/README.txt

 -----------
 vcryptor is a simple program that allows you to encrypt or decrypt a file based on a simple polyalphabetic key-word based cypher that has been extended to include all 256 ASCII characters.
+This project contains both a python based GUI version and a command-line version of the program.

 Note: you can also decrypt unencrypted files to effectively encrypt them.